DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Introduction

 \section{Introduction}

 Dexterous manipulation of objects is the primary means for humans to interact with the physical world.
 Humans perform dexterous manipulation in everyday tasks with diverse objects.
-To understand these tasks, in computer vision, there is significant progress on 3D hand-object pose estimation~\cite{hasson2019learning,Xiang2018PoseCNNAC} and affordance reasoning~\cite{brahmbhatt2019contactdb,corona2020ganhand}.
+To understand these tasks, in computer vision, there is significant progress on 3D hand-object pose estimation~\cite{hasson2019learning,Xiang2018PoseCNNAC} and affordance reasoning~\cite{brahmbhatt2019contactdb,taheri2020grab}.
 While computer vision techniques have greatly advanced, it is still very challenging to equip robots with human-like dexterity.
-Recently, there has been a lot of effort on using reinforcement learning (RL) for dexterous manipulation with an anthropomorphic robot hand~\cite{Openai2018,Openai2019}.
+Recently, there has been a lot of effort on using reinforcement learning (RL) for dexterous manipulation with an anthropomorphic robot hand~\cite{Openai2018}.
 However, given the high Degree-of-Freedom joints and nonlinear tendon-based actuation of the multi-finger robot hand, it requires a \emph{large amount} of training data with RL.
 Robot hands trained using only RL will also adopt \emph{unnatural} behavior.
 Given these challenges, can we leverage humans' experience in the interaction with the physical world to guide robots, with the help of computer vision techniques?

 One promising avenue is imitation learning from human demonstrations~\cite{Rajeswaran2018,schmeckpeper2020reinforcement}.
-Particularly, for dexterous manipulation, Rajeswaran \etal~\cite{Rajeswaran2018} introduces a simulation environment with four different manipulation tasks, and paired sets of human demonstrations collected with a Virtual Reality (VR) headset and a motion capture glove.
-While collecting demonstrations in this setup can provide accurate state-action trajectories for behavior cloning, the data collection process is high-cost and not scalable.
-There are only 25 demonstrations collected for each task.
-The way the demonstration is collected also limits the complexity of the task: RL can achieve similar performance with or without using the demonstrations in most tasks~\cite{radosavovic2020state}.
-With these observations, we argue it is critical to increasing the difficulty and complexity of the manipulation tasks with diverse daily objects for real world applications.
-At the same time, solving these tasks under different configurations will require large-scale human demonstrations which are hard to obtain with VR but are much more available from human videos.
+Particularly, for dexterous manipulation, Rajeswaran \etal~\cite{Rajeswaran2018} introduces a simulation environment with four different manipulation tasks and paired sets of human demonstrations collected with a Virtual Reality (VR) headset and a motion capture glove.
+However, data collection with VR is relatively high-cost and not scalable, and there are only 25 demonstrations collected for each task.
+It also limits the complexity of the task: It is shown in ~\cite{radosavovic2020state} that RL can achieve similar performance with or without the demonstrations in most tasks proposed in~\cite{Rajeswaran2018}.
+Instead of focusing on a small scale of data, we look into increasing the difficulty and complexity of the manipulation tasks with diverse daily objects.
+This requires large-scale human demonstrations which are hard to obtain with VR but are much more available from human videos.